directus-labs/guest-authoring/sveltekit-authentication/index.md

 }
 ```

-This will simple delete the cookies and also calls the Directus API to invalide the stored session in the Datagbase.
+This will simply delete the cookies and also calls the Directus API to invalidate the stored session in the Database.
 Then redirecting the user back to the login page.
 You can try this out by just opening http://localhost:5173/logout

 # Conclusion

-In this Guide we have setup authentication and authorization in SvelteKit using Directus.
-It allows complex role based authorization schemas with granular control over what a logged in user can access and do in your Directus backed App.
+In this Guide, we have set up authentication and authorization in SvelteKit using Directus.
+It allows complex role based authorization schemas with granular control over what a logged-in user can access and do in your Directus backed App.